-The Master of Science programme Communications Technology builds upon prior knowledge, which you should have acquired during your Bachelor education.
+The Master of Science programme Communication and Information Technology builds upon prior knowledge, which you should have acquired during your Bachelor education.

-In order to assess your prior knowledge and to judge by yourself whether you are familiar with the background material required and presumed at the Communications Technology programme, please carefully work through the following questions.
+In order to assess your prior knowledge and to judge by yourself whether you are familiar with the background material required and presumed at the Communication and Information Technology programme, please carefully work through the following questions.
 Test your prior knowledge.

 For German students or foreign students with a German university degree

 - A Bachelor degree or a Fachhochschuldiplom or University degree in one of the above subjects

 Admission Regulations or Zulassungssatzung (in German)

 In December 2013, the University of Ulm issued the current rules for the admission process of Communications Technology.

 The full text is available here.

 However, only the German version (Zulassungssatzung) is legally binding.